 Conners Highway Rivals Impact of Flagler’s Railway

-Between 1915 and 1930, there was perhaps no more substantial issue in Florida than the quality of roads.
+Between 1915 and 1930, perhaps no more substantial issue in Florida was the quality of roads.
 The opening of the first paved road through the Everglades in 1924 was a turning point for South and Central Florida.

 It was Independence Day 1924 in Okeechobee, Florida.
 An estimated 20,000 people filled the streets of a town with just 1,500 residents.
 The Miami Herald described the celebration as a “sea of humanity” as people streamed into the frontier town around noon to kick off the dual celebration of July 4th and the grand opening of Conners Highway.

 Both sitting governor Cary A. Hardee and governor-elect John W. Martin were in attendance.
-The festivities included a concert from the local orchestra, a 20-float parade, 300 car motorcade, fireworks (delayed until the next day due to rain), and a bevy of distinguished speakers.
+The festivities included a concert from the local orchestra, a 20-float parade, a 300-car motorcade, fireworks (delayed until the next day due to rain), and a bevy of distinguished speakers.

 During his address, Governor Hardee extolled William J. Conners’ marvelous road through the Everglades as an accomplishment on par with Henry Flagler’s famed railroad spanning Florida’s entire east coast or that of Henry Plant’s on the west coast.

-Conners was able to accomplish the ambitious engineering feat, which many told him was impossible, out of pure will — and a lot of money.
+Conners accomplished the ambitious engineering feat, which many told him was impossible, out of pure will—and a lot of money.
 From start to finish, the construction took just eight months to complete the 52-mile highway.
 The span connected Twenty Mile Bend (20 miles west of West Palm Beach) to Canal Point on the eastern shore of Lake Okeechobee and then hugged its eastern banks up to Okeechobee City.

 Virtually the entire trek traversed the thickest, most impassible muck imaginable.
 Much of the section along the big lake was entirely underwater!
 Conners was a tough, plain-speaking business mogul from Buffalo, New York.
 Between his gruff personality, the insanely quick deadlines he imposed, and the inhospitable conditions, the Irishman cycled through several chief engineers before landing on R. Y. Patterson.